 RTT Rules Suite

-Although the NHS will wish to maintain a local record of delays resulting from patient choice – to aid good waiting list management and to ensure patients are treated in order of clinical priority – they will not affect a patient’s RTT ‘clock’, and there is no provision to report pauses or suspensions in RTT waiting time clocks in monthly RTT returns to NHS England under any circumstances.
+The NHS will wish to maintain a local record of delays resulting from patient choice – to aid good waiting list management and to ensure patients are treated in order of clinical priority.
+However, it will not affect a patient’s RTT ‘clock’.

 The FAQs document was updated on 6 May 2016 to clarify the guidance relating to RTT recording and reporting for gender identity services, bariatric surgery and specialised services.